 Among the variables that seem to determine social progress, two stand out as particularly special.
 The more our intelligence gains access to what we may call “Inner Space,” both to the domain of very small size scales, what we will call “Physical Inner Space”, and to the domain of very powerful brain-based and computer-based simulations, or “Virtual Inner Space”, the faster we learn to generate major new economic, social, and adaptation benefits for civilization.
 What I suggest we call a Great Race to Inner Space appears to be the dominant developmental trend for our species.
 This is a surprising future, not something most of us expected.
 We’re just now waking up to understand this race, and its many implications for our future.

 Most of us have heard of Moore’s law, the industry observation, first made by Gordon Moore in 1965, that computers double their transistor density on integrated circuits (and double their performance and efficiency as well), roughly every two years.
 In an excellent essay, Was Moore’s Law Inevitable?
 The Technium, 17 Jul 2009, the great futurist and technology scholar Kevin Kelly asked whether technological acceleration is baked into the way our universe works, and must happen whether we want it to or not.
 Kelly considered the evidence and argument for this question, and concluded that this may be the case.
-We will do the same, and make the same conclusion, which will lead us to explore just a few of its many exponential implications for our future.
+We will reach the same conclusion, and explore a few of its many exponential implications for our future.
 The more we pay attention to this question, at the center of a still-emerging academic field we can call acceleration studies, the better our answers will become, and the more wisdom and foresight we may gain about the accelerating aspects of our past, present, and future.

-As we discuss in this chapter, sociotechnical acceleration involves exponential growth of any processes that engage in continued physical densification and informational dematerialization, as these two special processes allow leading complex systems to continually escape the STEM (space, time, energy, and matter) resource limits that would otherwise halt their acceleration.
-Replicating systems that can continually engage in densification and dematerialization, or “D&D”, in Guide shorthand, are very different from replicating systems with fixed complexity, such as replicating biological organisms expanding into an ecological niche.
-The growth behavior of most “ordinary” replicators is on an S-curve of acceleration followed by deceleration, or — if it is in competition with other replicators — perhaps on a C-curve, in which the saturating population periodically suffers sudden small or large collapses.
-As we discuss D&D, in both this chapter and in Chapter 3, we’ll argue that evolutionary development is our best current model for understanding these dynamics, and that sociotechnical acceleration occurs in both living systems and in the universe as a system.
+Replicating systems that can continually engage in densification and dematerialization are very different from replicating systems with fixed complexity, such as replicating biological organisms with a relatively stable genotype, as they expand into an ecological niche.
+As we’ve said, the growth of such typical replicators is on an S-curve of acceleration followed by deceleration, or — if it is in competition with other replicators — perhaps on a C-curve, in which the saturating population periodically suffers sudden small or large catastrophic collapses.

-Inward Bound tells us that between 1895 and 1983, in just under 90 years, the smallest distances accessible to science shrunk a hundred million fold.
-Please stop reading now and let that observation sink in for a moment.
+Inward Bound tells us that between 1895 and 1983, in just under 90 years, the smallest distances accessible to scientific minds shrunk a hundred million fold.
+Please stop reading for a moment, and let that observation sink in.
 In the length of one person’s lifetime, our still-primitive science managed to leap eight orders of magnitude deeper into physical inner space than human physical and informational experimentation had ever ventured before.
-As we’ll see in this chapter, all of humanity’s greatest advances to date have been accompanied by dramatic forward leaps in the density, diversity, and virtuality of our societies, and in the miniaturization and efficiency of our technologies.
+As we’ll see in this chapter, all of humanity’s greatest advances to date have been accompanied by dramatic leaps forward in the intelligence, diversity, and virtuality of our societies, and in the density, miniaturization and efficiency of our information technologies.
 Human minds and bodies are Inward Bound at ever-accelerating rates, though we don’t yet realize it broadly in science today.

 When we think about things from a particular set of perspectives, we see that not only human history, but universal complexification to date has been primarily a journey inward, into physical and virtual “inner space.”
 Every substantially more complex adaptive system, every significantly more advanced information-processing “substrate”, has occupied dramatically more local domains of space and time as it builds the next layer in an universal hierarchy of accelerating complexity and intelligence.
 I first saw this trend toward “locality” of universal intelligence as a middle school student, contemplating black holes and thinking about the universe in 1972, and have been exploring it ever since.